Houston vs. Memphis NCAA Football Odds, Plays and Insights | November 19, 2021

 - Memphis has played 10 games, with three wins against the spread.

-- Memphis is 3-5 against the spread and 5-4 overall in games when it scores more than 20.8 points.
+- When Memphis scores more than 20.8 points, it is 3-5 against the spread and 5-4 overall.

-- This year the Tigers have 17 turnovers, two fewer than the Cougars have takeaways (19).
+- This season the Tigers have 17 turnovers, two fewer than the Cougars have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.